typex1/Amazon-Bedrock-Youtube-transcription/README.md

 ## Steps for using the application:

-* At first, deploy the application either using the AWS console or the SAM CLI.
+* At first, deploy the application using the SAM CLI.

 * Request model access for Anthropic Claude 3 Haiku: https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess